yongan007/inverse_foward_kinematics_Kuka_iiwa/README.md

 - inv_kin.m     a function for inverse kinematics
 - repord.pdf

-Some fuctions script above is writen with Robotics toolbox(Peter Corke).
+Some fuction scripts above are writen with Robotics toolbox(Peter Corke).